patternsoflife/pages-theme/README.md

-# English version of the Patterns of Life website
+# Jekyll theme for the Patterns of Life website

 This repository contains the theme files for the [Patterns of Life](https://www.patternsoflife.nl/en/) website.